Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

 From this point, you should proceed from  "Bundler" in [README.md](http://github.com/diaspora/diaspora/blob/master/README.md)

-If anyone is interested in making it possible to use apache instead of the thin server, a starting point is at   [[Using apache]]
+Some notes on using apache instead of the thin webserver are in   [[Using apache]]